jcgalbano/React-11/2-basic-styling-and-destructuring/sup-bruh/README.md

 ## Installing Bootstrap

 1. Run `npm install react-bootstrap bootstrap` in your project.
 This should install the essentials.
-2. To Import bootstrap css, add this to the top layer component `import 'bootstrap/dist/css/bootstrap.min.css'`.
+2. To import bootstrap css, add this to the top layer component `import 'bootstrap/dist/css/bootstrap.min.css'`.

 ## Importing and using a Bootstrap component